 Systolic heart failure is

-A healthy, normal heart pumps blood at an ejection fraction of
+A healthy heart pumps blood at an ejection fraction of

 Vs. diastolic heart failure

-Systolic and diastolic heart failure can occur in either side of the heart, but this article focuses on heart failure of the left ventricle.
+Systolic and diastolic heart failure can occur on either side of the heart, but this article focuses on heart failure of the left ventricle.

-Systolic heart failure means the heart is not strong enough to pump blood out.
+Systolic heart failure means the heart is not strong enough to pump blood.

 Diastolic heart failure means the heart muscle is not relaxing properly between beats.

-The first symptom a person might notice is that they become unusually out of breath doing everyday tasks.
+The first symptom a person might notice is being unusually out of breath doing everyday tasks.

 Other symptoms a person with left-sided heart failure may experience